-Sunshine is an extremely special girl with a very sad story to share.
+Sunshine is an extremely special girl who had a very sad start to her life.

-We imported Sunshine's Mum, Robyn, a beautiful Red Standard Dachshund, from Russia in January 2017.
-She lived with us for 9 months and then spent 6 months with the Carpaccio Kennels in Swindon, where she would be shown and enjoy the company of the other Standard Dachshunds that lived there.
+We imported Sunshine's Mum, Robyn, a beautiful Standard Red Dachshund, from Russia in January 2017.
+She lived with us for 9 months and then spent 6 months with the Carpaccio Kennels in Swindon, where she was shown and enjoyed the company of the other Standard Dachshunds that lived there.
 When Robyn was pregnant with her first litter, she came back home to stay with us and have her puppies.

 Unknown to us at the time, Robyn was carrying 11 puppies, which is a larger than average litter for a Standard Dachshund.
-On the day the pups arrived, she gave birth naturally and beautifully to 9 babies but unfortunately, 'puppy number 10' was completely stuck in the birth canal.
+On the day the pups arrived, she gave birth naturally and beautifully to 9 babies at home, but unfortunately, puppy #10 was completely stuck in the birth canal.
 I performed an ultrasound scan and could see that, sadly, the stuck puppy had died, but also that there was another puppy, right behind, which was still alive.
 I tried everything in my knowledge and experience to help Robyn to pass the stuck puppy, but to no avail, so an emergency trip to the vets in the wee hours was needed.
 After much discussion with the vet on how to proceed, it was decided that she needed an emergency caesarean section to get both puppies out.